froderik/mqbeautifier/README.md

 # Features

-- shows the full names queues and topics
+- shows the full names of queues and topics
-- adds a totalrow to the top of the list
+- adds a total row to the top of the list
 - sorts the list on count of pending messages decreasing

 # Installation